 Minnie’s Holiday Dine With Food Allergies

 The chef came out and discussed which foods were safe for Elizabeth on the buffet line.
 I had to follow up with a few questions in the line, but was able to get the information I needed.
 This was the first time the chef did not offer to walk through the line with us or offer a plate made from the back to avoid cross-contamination.
+This may be less of a concern for guests now that Minnie’s Seasonal Dining is served family style.

 Of the many dessert options there was only one considered safe for my daughter, but it was not something she liked.
 Based on our previous Disney World food allergy dealings I knew the kitchens often keep Enjoy Life cookies on hand for situations like these.
 The server was great about checking in and bringing back safe cookies that Elizabeth gratefully gobbled up.